crashb/neon-white-autosplitter/demo/readme.md

 2. Load a completed save file and navigate to Heaven's Gate > Visit Job Archive > Rebirth > Movement.
 3. Complete each level in the demo and click "Play Next Level" after each one. **DO NOT** click "Return to Job Archive" or "Back to Hub" except at the very end of the run.
 4. After completing the final level, click "Return to Job Archive" or "Go to Hub" to trigger the final split and stop the timer.

-## Further Considerations

-This autosplitter works for the Demo version of Neon White released as part of the 2021 Steam Next Fest.
-This autosplitter will need updates to be compatible with future versions of the game.

-The autosplitter will only ever be available on PC - not on the upcoming Nintendo Switch version of the game.